Tears of wine: Related phenomena

-Other fluid phenomena that arise in alcohol-water mixtures are beading and viscimetry.
-These are more pronounced in liquor than in wine, and both phenomena are more pronounced in stronger liquor.
+Other fluid phenomena that arise in alcohol-water mixtures are beading, viscimation and louching.

 Beading refers to the formation of stable bubbles when liquor is shaken.
 This occurs only in liquor that contains more than 46% alcohol.
 It is an example of the Marangoni effect.
 Shaking a whisky bottle to form bubbles is referred to as "beating [beading] the whisky".

-Viscimetry is the formation of whorls when water is added to a high-alcohol mixture.
+Viscimation is the formation of whorls when water is added to a high-alcohol mixture.
+The phenomenon is more pronounced in stronger liquor.

+Louching is the spontaneous formation of a stable milky oil-in-water emulsion when water is added to ouzo and other anise-flavored liqueurs and spirits.